Leane and Michael's Sugarbush

 What kind of restroom facilities do you have?

 We have no permanent outdoor restrooms.
-We have portapots available for your convenience.
-Near the portapots we also have a small building for changing diapers.
+We have portapots and handwashing stations available for your convenience.
+Near The Treehouse (kids activity building) we also have a small building for changing diapers.

 How far do I have to walk from the parking area to the festival grounds?